 So, try to make the photo as matte as possible and only set a few highlights.
 But none of these should cancel out the other.

 This means that if you want to use more directional lighting, like side light, you need to make sure the foundation and concealer cover well enough to keep the subject’s skin looking smooth, even though the lighting will bring out any texture from flaws or wrinkles in the skin.
-Read also how to make outdoor portraits.
+Read also how to snap self portraits.